HiveProject2021/Hivecoin/whitepaper/README.md

 ## 4. Hivecoin Launch and Algorithm

-Hivecoin was announced on October 31, 2017[11] and released binaries for mining on Jan 3, 2018,[12] the respective ninth anniversary of the announcement and launch of Bitcoin.
+Hivecoin was announced on February 25, 2021[11] and released binaries for mining on April 1, 2021,[12] the respective ninth anniversary of the announcement and launch of Bitcoin.
 Hivecoin is the bitcoin-like system that will allow users to issue and integrate assets into its blockchain.
 This will be accomplished in phases which build upon each other.

 \- In progress

-Create a platform like Bitcoin with a new mining algorithm, x16r[13], intended to prevent immediate dominance by mining pools, and future dominance by ASIC mining equipment.
+Create a platform like Bitcoin with a new mining algorithm, KAWPOW[13], invented by the Ravencoin developers, intended to prevent immediate dominance by mining pools, and future dominance by ASIC mining equipment.

 Launch the token with no pre-mine and a fair launch to widely distribute the tokens.